 Several methods in this chapter are not approved methods under 40 CFR Part 136, Analytical Methods for CWA, but have been carefully developed, evaluated and determined to be the most appropriate, particularly for estuarine samples.

-Roughly half of the laboratories providing data to the CBP are certified under the National Environmental Laboratory Accreditation Conference (NELAC) Institute.
-Many requirements and recommendations in this document are consistent with the related NELAC Institute standards.
-However, there are many NELAC requirements not included in this document.
+Roughly half of the laboratories providing data to the CBP are certified under the National Environmental Laboratory Accreditation Conference (NELAC) Institute, or TNI.
+Many requirements and recommendations in this document are consistent with the related TNI standards.
+However, there are some TNI requirements not included in this document.

 Parameters and Method Schemes